visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 9. Click *Ok*.

-  * A file named "visit_ex_db.vtk" has been saved to the filesystem.
+  * A file named "visit_ex_db.vtk" has been saved to the file system.

 Subsetting
 ----------